bourbonut/detroit/docs/source/index.rst

    print(scale.get_domain()) # [0, 10]

-To create a :code:`svg` content, you cant start by using :code:`d3.create`:
+To create a :code:`svg` content, you can start by using :code:`d3.create`:

 .. code:: python